apostrophecms/apostrophe-multisite/README.md

 **Or, you can use environment variables as enumerated above in the example configuration.** This is the only way to go with a host like Heroku that does not offer persistent storage on the local drive.

+> If you simply use a load balancer to point to several processes or servers running `apostrophe-multisite`, you will eventually have `apos` objects live for every site that is accessed in each process.
+This is fine, generally speaking, but if you have thousands of sites it would make more sense to configure your load balancer to only send site X to servers A, B, and C (to provide some redundancy), and so forth.
+However that is a load balancer configuration task outside the scope of this module.

 ## Creating sites via the dashboard

 First you need to be able to log into the dashboard: